osm3000/osm3000.github.io/_posts/2025-03-09-the-kebab-and-the-train-station-deep-analysis.md

 I am sure this is going to be catchy one day in the common culture.

-# Finally
+# Last thoughts

 First of all, that was fun.
 Many thank for the original author (James Pae) for starting this :)

+Second, there is a good indication the French people indeed live up to their reputation, in perceiving non-linear relationship between the distance and the kebab quality :D

-Second, while surely this is just Kebab, it is really disturbing to me that we can’t have access to existing higher quality data (like the Google reviews, or the individual ratings).
+Finally, while surely this is just Kebab, it is really disturbing to me that we can’t have access to existing higher quality data (like the Google reviews, or the individual ratings).
 In parallel with the "right to repair" move, we need the "right to know" move.
 These leftover datasets are of limited use.
 While not everyone is expected to dig in the data, some will, to help ourselves make a better and informed decisions.

 # Code
 <script src="https://gist.github.com/osm3000/ca31bfa400af099a82783cd1ec97130a.js"></script>